g-schaus/proverif-soidc-and-vc/vc-based/README.md

 # VC-Based Third Party Authentication Protocol

 The VC-based protocol is divided into two different parts: The issuance of the VC by the issuer and its use to access private resources in a pod.
 Both parts are divided by a fictive sovereignty line, depicting the breaking point at which the issuer loses sight of the users targeted pod, thus increasing their privacy.
+The handshake used in the model can be found [here](/sts).

 ![MSC of ...](/msc/msc_vc_based.png)